Birational motives, I: pure birational motives: Chow birational motives and locally abelian schemes

 \begin{lemma} Suppose that $Y$ is a curve.
 Then the map \eqref{eq5} fits into an exact sequence

 where $Br$ denotes the Brauer group.
 In particular, \eqref{eq5}$\otimes\Q$ is an isomorphism. \end{lemma}

-\begin{proof} In view of the construction of \eqref{eq5}, we may assume that $X$ is a point; then \eqref{eq5} reduces to \eqref{eq3}.
+\begin{proof} First assume that $X$ is a point; then \eqref{eq5} reduces to \eqref{eq3}.
 Suppose first that $F$ is separably closed.
 Then \eqref{eq3} is bijective (see comments at the beginning of this section).
 In the general case, let $F_s$ be a separable closure of $F$, and $G=Gal(F_s/F)$.
 Since $\sA_Y$ is a sheaf for the \'etale topology, we get a commutative diagram

 where $Y_s=Y\times_F F_s$ and the top horizontal and right vertical maps are bijective.
 The lemma then follows from the classical exact sequence